cashlau/Openwrt-Build/README.en.md

 - Back up your configuration before upgrades and use a wired connection for initial setup
 - Third-party packages may occasionally fail to build or become incompatible after upstream updates

-### Disclaimer
+## Disclaimer

-This project is intended for OpenWrt learning, research, and personal use.
-Firmware is built from official OpenWrt source together with third-party open-source packages.
+This project is intended solely for OpenWrt learning, research, and personal device use.
+The firmware is built from the official OpenWrt source code together with third-party open-source packages.
 No guarantee is made regarding the security, stability, or compatibility of third-party packages.

-Back up important data and confirm hardware compatibility before flashing.
+Users assume all risks associated with using this project, including device malfunction, configuration loss, data loss, or network issues.
+Please back up important data and verify hardware compatibility before flashing the firmware.

+Some features may be subject to regional restrictions, network conditions, applicable laws, regulations, or service terms.
+Users are responsible for ensuring compliance with the laws and service terms applicable in their region.

 ---